skwick-gif/NewsFetcher/docs/STRATEGY_REFACTOR_PLAN.md

 - [ ] Offer option to draft the builder inside a new “Advanced Logic” tab so existing Strategy Lab workflows remain untouched until rollout is approved.
 - [ ] Persist builder state as the JSON schema defined in §2.3 and surface validation errors inline before hitting the backend.
 - [ ] Allow quick presets that load known scenarios (e.g., “Convergence ETF”) to accelerate QA and onboarding.
+- [ ] Clarify default experience: classic simple form remains the default; enabling "Advanced Logic" reveals the builder and copies existing params into a starter group.
+- [ ] Add inline validation + undo/redo hooks so users can rollback invalid edits without losing progress.
+- [ ] Success criteria check: (a) new user can activate preset and run backtest in <2 clicks, (b) power user can express nested AND/OR logic without leaving the tab, (c) errors highlight the problematic node with guidance.

 ### 3.3 Dynamic Fields per Strategy